Bessang Pass Natural Monument

+In 2018, Republic Act 11038 states that all protected areas legislated under the E-NIPAS (which includes this site) shall fall under the classification of National Park as provided for in the Constitution.

 Description

 Bessang Pass lies along Route 4, which is now known as the Tagudin–Cervantes–Sabangan Road (N205) in the barangay of Malaya.
 The pass lies on the southeast side of Langiatan Hill, which reaches a height of 4000 ft.
 South of the pass, Mount Namogoian rises to 6830 ft.
 East of Langiatan Hill is Magun Hill at 4500 ft.

 The park contains pine forests as well as mossy type forests.
 It is crossed by the Bessang Creek and Matukbo River which provides the water supply for Cervantes and other surrounding communities.
 The park is also the habitat of 29 bird species, 5 mammals, and reptiles such as the monitor lizard and different species of snakes.

 A monument honoring the 1,395 USAFIP-NL members killed during the battle was unveiled in the park in 1954.